Born in 2000, Cascabel is our only one-eyed mountain lion.

 As a result of the poor diet Cascabel had when she was young, she was in very poor health when she was brought to Southwest Wildlife.
 Our experience with these unique animals helped bring Cascabel back to health, although she remains small in size.

 Cascabel had one more health challenge to overcome.
 Her right eye was punctured by a branch or thorn in her enclosure.
-It became infected and the eye had to be removed.
+It became infected and the eye had to be removed, however, she does very well with her limited vision.

 Cascabel lives with female mountain lion Cleo and Tocho, a male.